 The service is provided at no charge to the student.

 Any Monash graduate student can access MGA services.
 A graduate student is a student enrolled in a course of study leading to an award of graduate certificate, graduate diploma, postgraduate diploma, masters degree, professional doctorate or doctor of philosophy.
 Former students may also access MGA services for a period of six months post enrolment.

 The Advocate deals with most cases, however during peak times may be assisted by case workers.
-Consultations can take place face-to-face at either the MGA Clayton or Caulfield offices or by telephone or email.
+Consultations can take place by Zoom, telephone, email, or face-to-face at either the MGA Clayton or Caulfield offices.
 In complex cases, the Advocate will usually prepare a detailed letter(s) of advice to each student outlining their options.

-A grievance by or against a student can be a daunting prospect.
+A complaint by or against a student can be a daunting prospect.
 Students are encouraged to access the assistance of MGA at any stage.
 The sooner advice is sought, the better.